DataDog/documentation/content/en/developers/marketplace/offering.md

 ## Populate the integration tile scaffolding

 Run the `ddev` command to generate a skeleton of the folders and files needed for your integration.
 The options you use with the command are different depending on what type of integration you are developing.
-For a full list of the files created by the `ddev` command, see [Integrations assets][19].
+For a full list of the files created by the `ddev` command, see the [Integrations assets](#complete-the-necessary-integration-asset-files) section below.

 For Datadog Apps, Datadog REST API integrations, professional services, and standalone SaaS licenses, use the Datadog Development Toolkit to create scaffolding for an informational tile-only listing.